 A headlamp is one of the most important 10 essentials for backpacking, hiking, and any kind of outdoor adventure sport.
 Using your smartphone as a flashlight doesn’t cut it.
-But the days of old-school AA and AAA battery-powered headlamps are history.
-USB rechargeable headlamps have become ubiquitous and are less wasteful because you don’t need to throw out dead batteries or wonder if the ones you have already have any power left in them.
+But the days of carrying extra AA and AAA battery-powered headlamps are history.
+USB rechargeable headlamps have become ubiquitous and are very convenient because they can be recharged using the battery packs that most backpackers carry.
+Dual-power headlamps, ones that can be powered by a rechargeable battery or AA/AAA batteries, are handy if a “wall recharge” is not available.

 |Petzl Actik Core||450||Yes||Yes||2.8 oz|